CryptoRodeo/oras-downstream/README.md

 To do that you have to create a secret from command line.
 Refer to https://gitlab.cee.redhat.com/konflux/docs/users/-/blob/main/topics/getting-started/getting-access.md#accessing-konflux-via-cli for how to login with CLI.

 Also refer to this doc for which cluster you can use: https://gitlab.cee.redhat.com/konflux/docs/users/-/blob/main/topics/overview/deployments.md for example, you can't access internal network with public clusters, with internal clusters, you can only use internal gitlab repositories plus gitlab.com/redhat repositories, there are other restrictions as well.

+After onboarding your downstream Red Hat product repo in Gitlab you can reference the upstream repos as git submodules.